 Also, those who live in hot and humid weather conditions find it hard to go a day without shampooing their hair because of excessive sweating.

 Eczema or Atopic Dermatitis

-It is important to use mild shampoos and moisturizing creams so that you don’t end up aggravating your condition.
+It is important to use mild shampoos and moisturizing creams so that you don’t end up aggravating your dry scalp hair loss.
 Get in touch with your doctor to get started on its treatment.